thefightagainstmalware/HeadlessForge/README.md

+## This repo has been archived
+Superseded by using a real minecraft instance with Xvfb

 # HeadlessForge
 Run Minecraft 1.8.9 mods without a window server (headless) <br>
 The key use case is for analyzing suspicious 1.8.9 Minecraft mods